 This pamphlet is a summary of the applicable laws and regulations governing hunting and trapping in West Virginia.
-It is created for your convenience, and designed to provide simplified statements of the controlling law.
+It is for informational purposes only and subject to change.
+It is created for your convenience and designed to provide simplified statements of the controlling law.
 However, nothing contained herein shall be read to preempt or supercede the laws themselves.
 Instead, the West Virginia Code and the West Virginia Code of State Rules are, at all times, the controlling laws, and if there is a conflict or a question, it is the West Virginia Code and West Virginia Code of State Rules which prevail.
 Both the West Virginia Code and the West Virginia Code of State Rules are available for review in the Director's Office and at the Division of Natural Resources District Offices.
 Copies of the Code may also be found at: https://code.wvlegislature.gov.
 Copies of the Code of State Rules can be obtained from the West Virginia Secretary of State.